Community Hot Topics

 Environment

 We are currently evaluating the level of contamination in the sediment surrounding the Port peninsula.
 A team of experts recently collected over 1100 sediment samples from over 100 locations.
 Those samples are now being analyzed a report will be developed that will share the results.
 We expect to share the report in late summer.
-To learn more about the cleanup and restoration of Budd Inlet, please visit our webpage dedicated to the project or visit the Washington Department of Ecology’s website.
+To learn more about the cleanup and restoration of Budd Inlet, please visit our webpage dedicated to the project or visit our latest blog.

 Budd Inlet has low levels of dissolved oxygen that negatively affect fish and other marine life.
 Extensive, science-based investigation has been conducted to determine what is causing the low oxygen levels, also known as hypoxia.
 One cause for low oxygen is when excess nitrogen enters a water body.
 The nitrogen encourages plant growth and when the plants die and decompose, the process consumes oxygen.
 Excess decomposition leads to hypoxic conditions.